go-graphite/graphite-clickhouse/README.md

 encoding-duration = "seconds"
 ```

-## Run on same host with graphite-web
+## Run on same host with old graphite-web 0.9.x
 By default graphite-web won't connect to CLUSTER_SERVER on localhost.
 Cheat:
 ```python
 class ForceLocal(str):